Overview

 })

-• Do not use middleware for caching.
+• Do not use a query extension for caching.
 It intercepts every query, making cache invalidation unpredictable.
+Use the result component or a dedicated cache instead.

 Derive types from the generated client